The FIRST prosthesis is an arm prosthesis for small children with various interchangeable attachments.

 Children with dysmelia therefore usually have a different view of assistive devices than amputees do.
 For dysmelia patients, prosthetics or everyday aids are not fundamentally a replacement, but primarily a situational tool for achieving certain goals.

 The great advantage of a prosthesis or everyday aids is that the aid can reduce or avoid overloading and wear and tear caused by overloading the opposite side.
-In addition, prostheses and everyday aids, such as eating, writing, sporting or musician aids, can open up completely new possibilities for the child.
+In addition, prostheses and functional aids, such as eating, writing, sporting or musician aids, can open up completely new possibilities for the child.
 Because the exercise of these newly acquired skills also trains the brain, such aids can also positively contribute to the cognitive development of the child.

 We have been treating children with malformed hands or arms very successfully for decades.
 Our prosthetics experts use their unique experience and know-how to provide every child with the equipment that is precisely tailored to their individual needs and requirements.